 - Apply for Commutation of Sentence from Governor Gavin Newsom - or "Re-Apply" with the new Reapplication Form if you already applied for a commutation from Governor Brown in the last 3 years and the Newsom administration will re-open your previous application. - Prepare for a suitability hearing in front of the Board of Parole Hearings.
-Work with a parole attorney to pursue any options that may be available to you to appeal either a delay in scheduling or the terms of your most recent denial. - File a Writ of Habeas Corpus based on court decisions that could be used to show your sentence or parole denials are unlawful or disproportionate.
+Work with a parole attorney to pursue any options that may be available to you to appeal either a delay in scheduling or the terms of your most recent denial. - File a Writ of Habeas Corpus based on court decisions that could be used to show your sentence or parole denials are unlawful or disproportionate, and that your continued incarceration during the COVID-19 pandemic is cruel and unusual punishment.